Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 - No real reentry infrastructure.
 No guaranteed housing, no pre-booked job, no guaranteed transportation.
 Just a pre-release class and a list of numbers that may or may not answer.

 - Programs framed as charity, not infrastructure.
-IRACS, HIRE, Rural Works, and reentry-housing experiments show what’s possible — but they’re pilots, patches, and geographically uneven, not a right for every released person.
+IRACS, HIRE, Rural Works, and reentry-housing experiments show what’s possible — but they’re pilots and patches, geographically uneven, not a right for every released person.

 11. If you are reentering — or helping someone who is — in Scott, Jackson, Jennings, or Washington County